Management

 A company can demonstrate social responsibility by managing its supply chain responsibly, and this can include:

-Companies that produce their own products can take additional steps to promote social responsibility.
+Companies producing their products can take additional steps to promote social responsibility.
 For example, brands that create shoes can take steps to make them ethically and sustainably.
 This can include using sustainable materials and paying employees living wages.
 It can also include making efforts to improve working conditions in overseas factories.

 A company can also use its purchasing power to promote social responsibility.
 This can be a great way to impact the supply chain without having direct control over all aspects of production.
-For example, a company can make efforts to source its products from socially responsible and sustainable sources.
+For example, a company can try to source its products from socially responsible and sustainable sources.

 Environment Protection